 - Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - Nationally reported data for 2014/2015 showed that outcomes for patients with long term conditions were good.
-For example, the percentage of patients with diabetes, on the register, whose last measured total cholesterol (measured within the preceding 12 months) was 5mmol/l or less was 80%.
-This was 3% below the local CCG average and the same as the England average.
+For example, the percentage of patients with diabetes, on the register, whose last measured total cholesterol (measured within the preceding 12 months) was 5mmol/l or less was 88%.
+This was 5% above the local CCG average and 8% above the England average.

-- Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check their health and medicine needs were being met.
-For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.
-There was a daily on-call GP available to deal with urgent queries and urgent home visits. - The practice promoted self-management for some long term conditions. - The practice was involved in the healthy lung and healthy heart checks.
+- Longer appointments and home visits were available when - All these patients had a named GP and a structured annual review to check their health and medicine needs were being met.
+For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care. - The practice promoted self-management for some long term conditions. - The practice loans out TENS machines to help patients with their pain management. - The practice had robust systems for monitoring patients on anticoagulation medicine, NOACs and disease-modifying anti-rheumatic drugs (DMARDs).
+DMARDS are used in the treatment of rheumatoid arthritis and require regular monitoring and review of the patients.